Trooper Selection Process Description

 • Military service discharge papers, if applicable (DD214 and/or DD215)

-• High school diploma or GED certificate (photocopy)
+• High school diploma or equivalent (photocopy)

 • High school transcript (official copy)